How Did College Education Become So Ridiculously Expensive?

 Photo Credit: Creativa via Shutterstock.com

-The following is an exerpt from The Student Loan Swindle: Why It Happened - Who's To Blame - How The Vistims Can Be Saved.
-Written by Bill ZImmerman, the book explores the origins and depth of our now $1 trillion national student debt bubble, and calls for a national campaign of civil disobedience as the only means to a fair resolution of the crisis at hand.
-Chapter 3 of the book, "How Did College Tuition Become So Expensive," is reprinted here in its entirety, by permission of the author.
+The following is an exerpt from The Student Loan Swindle: Why It Happened - Who's To Blame - How The Victims Can Be Saved, by Bill Zimmerman.
+The book explores the origins and depth of our now $1 trillion national student debt bubble, and calls for a national campaign of civil disobedience as the only means to a fair resolution of the crisis at hand.
+Chapter 3, "How Did College Tuition Become So Expensive," is reprinted here in its entirety, by permission of the author.

 The student loan crisis is a new phenomenon.
 Despite its huge impact, as recently as the late 1980s there was no student loan crisis.
 Then, middle and working class students suffered from cutbacks and had difficulty financing their educations, but overall, while the system of paying for college was beginning to break down, it had not yet become the disaster it is today.
 The crisis came because in later years the cost of getting a higher education rose many times faster than the overall cost of living.
 To make matters worse, wages were stagnant and the real purchasing power of working Americans was in decline.

 The crisis now centers on the inability of borrowers to repay their student loans, but those borrowers only needed loans in the first place because in the mid-1990s the cost of tuition escalated so dramatically.
 By the first decade of the new century, it virtually went through the roof.
 What drove this sudden and rapid increase?